-Patients with pre-existing severe cardiovascular disease may be at an increased risk of the effects of overdose (See 'Special Warnings and Special Precautions for use').
+Patients with pre-existing severe cardiovascular disease may be at an increased risk of the effects of overdose (see section 4.4).

-In general, reported signs and symptoms were those resulting from an exaggeration of the drug's known pharmacological effects, ie, drowsiness and sedation, tachycardia, hypotension and anticholinergic effects.
+In general, reported signs and symptoms were those resulting from an exaggeration of the active substance's known pharmacological effects, i.e., drowsiness and sedation, tachycardia, hypotension and anticholinergic effects.